processing/p5.js/developer_docs/inline_documentation.md

 ## Adding example code

 Optionally, you can add examples with `@example`.
 Example code can be placed between `<code></code>` tags with comments included.
 Unless otherwise specified with a `setup()` function, each `<code>` block is automatically run on a canvas of 100x100 pixels with a gray background.
+Define all variables with `let` in examples, as the lowest barrier for beginners learning JS.
 Please see examples in other src files to make sure it is formatted correctly.

 ```
 @example